jagadeeshposni/jagadeeshposni.github.io/_posts/2024-02-15-notes-how-to-do-great-work.md

   - notes
 ---

-# Notes from Paul Graham's essay - How to do great work

 You have to be really ambitious in life to do great work.

 ## First step - Decide what to work on